Explore Life in Vlora: Pros & Cons of Living on Albania’s Southern Coast

 CON: Less Attractive Architecture Than Many European Destinations

 Much of Vlora’s architecture is utilitarian or the result of rapid post-communist development.
 While new construction is improving, much of the cityscape consists of bland apartment blocks and commercial buildings that lack the charm found in older European cities.
+For the main sites that do stand out, see our Vlora Architecture guide.

 PRO: Mild Winters